Effective supervision is a key element in the learning experience for research higher degree candidates.

 - Review and evaluate your practice.

 All exemptions from the mandatory programs will be determined on a case-by-case basis in accordance with the University's Mandatory Induction Guidelines.

-This workshop series is offered by the Office of Graduate Research for RHD supervisors.
-These one hour sessions provide an opportunity to learn about current RHD issues, impacts of legislation and policy and best practice approaches to supervision and RHD student administration.
-We are also pleased to announce that Supervisors who attend three of these one-hour workshops will meet their professional development requirement to retain their place on the Register of RHD Supervisors.
+Online sessions are offered by the Office of Graduate Research for RHD supervisors.
+These sessions provide an opportunity to learn about current RHD issues, impacts of legislation and policy and best practice approaches to supervision and RHD student administration.
+We are also pleased to announce that Supervisors who participate in three of these sessions will meet their professional development requirement to retain their place on the Register of RHD Supervisors.